 What do you do after putting your foot in your mouth?

-Recently I was meeting with a couple for the first time and in the middle of the meeting I forgot their name.
+I was meeting with a couple for the first time and in the middle of the meeting I forgot their name.
 I tried to remember it but I went blank.
 It wouldn’t come to me.
 I muddled my way through the meeting.
 As I went to pray for them I was certain I had remembered their names.
 I thought it was a Holy Spirit moment.
 It wasn’t.
-As I called them the wrong name in prayer they politely corrected me…during the prayer.
-(I’m certain God must have giggled a bit at the moment.)
+As I called them the wrong name in prayer they politely corrected me – during the prayer.
+(I’ve often wondered if God must have giggled a bit at the moment.)